aziis98/opencv-maze-solver/ALGORITHM.md

 8. **Bitmap**.

-    We create a bitmap of the maze to use it in the A* algorithm.
-The bitmap is a 2D array where 0 is a free cell and 1 is a wall.
-We use networkx to run the A* algorithm.
+    We create a bitmap of the maze where 0 is a free cell and 1 is a wall.
+Then we convert it to a NetworkX graph and run the A* algorithm.

     <img src="debug-steps/008_Maze Bitmap_w500.png" alt="step 8 - maze bitmap" width="500">